rpminspect/rpminspect/README.md

     yum install desktop-file-utils gzip bzip2 xz elfutils gettext diffutils

-The 'shellsyntax' inspection uses the actual shell programs listed in the shells setting in the rpminspect.conf.
+The 'shellsyntax' inspection uses the actual shell programs listed in the shells setting in the rpminspect configuration file.
 Since this can vary by system, you should make sure they are available in the system PATH.
 Or you can just not use the shellsyntax inspection.
 The spec file for rpminspect includes weak dependencies on the default list of shells:

     yum install dash ksh zsh tcsh rc bash /usr/bin/annocheck